ASLA

 Felony No Contact Order Penalties

 A strong attorney will stand up to the police and poke holes in their evidence and testimony.
-Even if there was an admission of guilt, a good attorney can use negotiations to highlight mitigating circumstances, such as invited contact, a lack of significant criminal history or a favorable evaluation by a certified treatment agency in WA State.
+Even if there was an admission of guilt, a good attorney can use negotiations to highlight mitigating circumstances, such as invited contact, a lack of significant criminal history, or a favorable evaluation by a certified treatment agency in WA State.

-Getting the Best Possible Outcome
+The Best Possible Outcome